DeirdreAllison/sorting-algorithms/README.md

-#Insertion Sorting in Ruby
+#Sorting in Ruby

-This program is an insertion sorting algorithm in Ruby including tests and benchmark.

-To run, clone the repo and run the file.
+To run, clone the repo and run the file to see examples of:
+*Insertion Sort
+*Merge Sort

+Credits:
-Benchmarking thanks to Sunny and Javier and algorithm help from MIT.
+*Benchmarking thanks to Sunny and Javier
+*Insertion Sorting algorithm help from MIT
+*Merge Sort help from Javier and class example